CREPIC21/businessRegistry/project_step_by_step.md

 - modified error.js and created error variable and assign it to err values
   - created a condition for "CastError"
-  - modified all catch conditions in trades.js to use next(error) - see file in code_changes_history
+  - modified all catch conditions in trades.js to use next(error)
   - also modified UPDATE and DELETE methods for condition if(!trade) with error handlers

 - created error handlers in error.js for "Mongoose duplicate key ID" and "Mongoose validation error"